This article provides information on the following topics:

 - Submitting a ticket from the knowledge base

-- Accessing the Client FTP as well as the Upload FTP folders
+- Accessing the new Client FTP as well as the Upload FTP folders

 Navigating the Knowledge Base